 - Q How does the fetus receive nutrients from the placenta?

-- Q What is responsible for the earliest fetal movements?
+- Q What is fetal programming?

 - Q What can I eat to encourage proper fetal development?